 Policy 1080 – Educational Equity

-The purpose of this policy is to achieve educational equity by establishing expectations related to the identification and elimination of disparities in education outcomes.
+The purpose of this policy is to achieve educational equity by establishing expectations related to the identification and elimination of disparities in educational opportunities and outcomes.

 Policy Document